2022 Nobel Prize in Physics and the End of Mechanistic Materialism: Epilogue

 In the case of the two EPR particles in state (\ref{EnSpinZ}) the spin state of each particle is unknown, and thus undefined (the reduced density matrices are proportional to unit matrices).
 In the language of Bohr, individual spin components of particles do not exist.
 However, in spite of the non-existence (indefiniteness) of individual spins, the fact that the spins are opposite is well-defined and thus very much existent (otherwise, conservation of angular momentum and rotational symmetry would be violated).
-And the reality of this ``oppositeness'' is described by the joint density matrix $\rho_{AB}$.
 As if the two Bertlman's socks were of different colors in spite of that the color of each individual sock is being undefined/non-existent.
+And the reality of this ``oppositeness'' (encoded in the joint density matrix $\rho_{AB}$), is not contained in the realities of the two particles taken separately (given by the two reduced density matrices) -- defying, in a sense, the very reductionist approach to nature.

 This view is intuitively easier to grasp from the viewpoint of interpretations that are closer to Wheeler's ``it from bit'' doctrine, that is those in which, in one way or the other, information plays the fundamental (ontological) role.
-Wheeler used to liken the universe with the ``twenty questions'' game where the object we are trying to guess simply was not yet decided by the answerer \cite{Wheeler20Questions}: our questions posed to nature by experiments and observations do not \emph{find something out} about the fixed reality that is out there -- instead, our questions gradually \emph{shape} that reality.
+Wheeler used to liken the universe with the ``twenty questions'' game\footnote{A spoken parlor game, where ``questioners'' try to figure out the object imagined by the ``answerer'', by posing yes-or-no questions.} where the object we are trying to guess simply was not yet decided by the answerer \cite{Wheeler20Questions}: our questions posed to nature by experiments and observations do not \emph{find something out} about the fixed reality that is out there -- instead, our questions gradually \emph{shape} that reality.
 The answer is, in a certain sense, \emph{created} only after the question, and we are only granted to always obtain mutually consistent answers.
 Returning to the case at hand, from this viewpoint there is nothing surprising in the fact that the two spins can be opposite and this fact real, as this oppositeness follows from available information, while the individual spins, about which we can know nothing even in principle, are not yet defined.
-By our measurements required to prepare the initial state of the particles, we obtained confirmation from nature that the spins are opposite and that is all there is -- before we ask anything about the individual spins, nature does not have to yet decide anything about them, and they remain vague, undefined.
+By our measurements, required to prepare the initial state of the particles, we obtained confirmation from nature that the spins are opposite and that is all there is -- before we ask anything about the individual spins, nature does not have to yet decide anything about them, and they remain vague, undefined.